 By Platinum Edge, LLC

-The scrum framework consists of a fixed number of events.
-Each event provides the scrum team transparency into either the product or their processes in order to enable regular inspection and immediate adaptation.
-In addition to these fixed scrum events, we have also found several other common agile events that complement and increase success of projects under a scrum model.
-Each of them, combined with the scrum framework are outlined in Platinum Edge's Roadmap to Value:
+The scrum framework consists of five events.
+Each event provides the scrum team transparency into either the product or their processes to enable regular inspection and immediate adaptation.

 Agile Project Management Roles